taming-the-state-in-react/taming-the-state-in-react/manuscript/03-redux/02-basics.md

 {title="Code Playground",lang="javascript"}
 ~~~~~~~~
 {
-  type: 'ADD_TODO',
+  type: 'TODO_ADD',
   todo: { id: '0', name: 'learn redux', completed: false },
 }
 ~~~~~~~~

 Executing an action is called **to dispatch** in Redux.
 You can dispatch an action to alter the state in the Redux store.
 You only dispatch when you want to change the state.
-The dispatch of an action can be triggered in your View layer.
+The dispatch of an action can be triggered in your view layer.
 It could be as simple as a click on a button.

 In addition, the payload in a Redux action is not mandatory.
 You can define actions that have only an action type.
 That subject will be revisited later in the book.

-Once an action is dispatched, it will come by all reducers in Redux.
+So once an action is dispatched, it will come by all reducers in Redux.

 ### Reducer(s)

 A reducer is the next part in the chain of the unidirectional data flow.
-The View dispatches an action and the action object, with action type and optional payload, will pass through all reducers.
+The view dispatches an action and the action object, with action type and optional payload, will pass through all reducers.

 What's a reducer?
 A reducer is a pure function.
 It produces always the same output when the input stays the same.
 It has no side-effects thus it is only an input/output operation.
-You might want to revisit all these definitions from functional programming that were explained in a previous chapter.

 A reducer has two inputs: state and action.
 The state is always the whole state object from the Redux store.
 The action is the dispatched action with a type and an optional payload.
-The reducer reduces - that explains the naming - the previous state (old state) and incoming action to a new state.
+The reducer reduces - that explains the naming - the previous state and incoming action to a new state.

 {title="Code Playground",lang="javascript"}
 ~~~~~~~~
 (state, action) => newState
 ~~~~~~~~

 Apart from the functional programming principle that a reducer is a pure function without side-effects, it also embraces immutable data structures.
 It always returns a `newState` object without mutating the incoming `state` object.
-Thus the following, where the state of the Todo application is a list of todos, is not allowed:
+Thus the following, where the state of the Todo application is a list of todos, is not an allowed reducer function:

 {title="Code Playground",lang="javascript"}
 ~~~~~~~~